The BBC celebrated it’s 19th anniversary this month. Time flies when you are boiling bagels!

 I wrote a quick business plan and realized this actually might work.
 I got a job working the night shift in a local bakery (do you remember the Daily Grind/Daily Bread?) to see if I could bake for a living.
 I loved it!
 I had someone in my life, Will Hays Jr., who believed in me and helped me to finance the start of the Bloomington Bagel Co.
 I found a kosher bagel store back in New York that would train me to make real bagels that were boiled.

-Eighteen years later and I am grateful for the patience and support of my family, friends, coworkers and our community.
+Nineteen years later and I am grateful for the patience and support of my family, friends, coworkers and our community.
 The most important lesson I have learned is that it takes a village.
 And by the way, I now play Xbox and Settlers of Cataan.
 Geeks win.